coronavirus rhyl

 Coronavirus battle: Worst fears come true as cash-strapped Rhyl fold

-Fears that Rhyl could fold during the crisis have come true after the Welsh club formally applied to be wound-up.
+Fears that Rhyl could fold during the have come true after the Welsh club formally applied to be wound-up.

 After being warned that their 141-year-old JD Cymru North club could fold within weeks in March when was suspended and the UK went into lockdown, fans are taking in news they’d dreaded today.